Divorce in California (2026)

 2. Serving the Other Spouse — The petition must be formally served.
 The responding spouse has 30 days to file a response.

 3. Financial Disclosures — Both parties must exchange preliminary and final declarations of disclosure, detailing all income, expenses, assets, and debts.
+This step is mandatory under Family Code Section 2104 and cannot be waived except in default cases.

 4. Negotiation or Mediation — Most California divorces settle through negotiation, collaborative law, or court-ordered mediation, especially when children are involved.